evaaaaawu/evaaaaawu.com/src/content/en/key-notes-from-chatgpt-prompt-engineering-for-developers-course.md

 featured: true
 ---

-"ChatGPT Prompt Engineering for Developers" is a famous course launched by [DeepLearning.AI](DeepLearning.AI) after the emergence of generative AI.
-Despite its name suggesting it's for developers, it's actually more like a comprehensive AI prompt guide suitable for everyone.
+"ChatGPT Prompt Engineering for Developers" is a famous course launched by [DeepLearning.AI](https://www.deeplearning.ai/) after the emergence of generative AI.
+Despite its name suggesting it's for developers, it serves as a comprehensive AI prompt guide suitable for everyone.

 Here I'm sharing my key notes from the course: